sten-dev/incede-ai/src/pages/resources/dairy-food-and-beverage-manufacturer.md

 *Finding the solution*

-After considering many options, the first step was to work with the business to compile the market and product records it had collected over the past three years, uploading these documents to a common [IBM Cloud](https://www.ibm.com/cloud/) repository.
+After considering many options, the first step was to work with the business to compile the market and product records it had collected over the past three years, uploading these documents to a common IBM Cloud repository.

 “One of their key concerns was if the cloud was secure,” recalls Kapoor.
 “But when we say that we’re an IBM partner, clients are more confident.
 We are able to show them that their data is going to go into a security-rich location, which is IBM Cloud.”
-As these documents were uploaded, [IBM Watson Discovery](https://www.ibm.com/cloud/watson-discovery) technology automatically analyzed the files, identifying key details and metadata so that the record could be properly stored within the new research library.
+As these documents were uploaded, IBM Watson Discovery technology automatically analyzed the files, identifying key details and metadata so that the record could be properly stored within the new research library.

-To make locating specific facts and records easier, the library is supported with an AI-based search tool trained using[ IBM Watson Knowledge Studio](https://www.ibm.com/watson/services/knowledge-studio) and a custom chatbot built using [IBM Watson Assistant](https://www.ibm.com/cloud/watson-assistant/) technology.
+To make locating specific facts and records easier, the library is supported with an AI-based search tool trained using IBM watsonx and a custom Agent built using IBM watsonx.orchestrate technology.
 Now, users can simply type natural language questions to find the needed data, and they can even rate the accuracy and relevance of the results — feedback that the system will use to self-learn and refine future searches.
 Further, the manufacturer’s employees can edit the response text given by the search tool to clarify or amend details surrounding the research files and corresponding metadata.

 “They are leading the technology makeover in the region,” explains Kapoor.
 “They are one of the first consumer products companies in the Middle East to start using AI, and with the help of Watson and the capability that we have built on top of it, they can access solutions with the click of a button.”

 With a focus on convenience, they also integrated the new research library and corresponding AI-based search tool into the client’s main intranet site.
-In addition, an app was created for both the Android and iOS platforms that allows users to access both the research library and chatbot from their mobile devices.
+In addition, an app was created for both the Android and iOS platforms that allows users to access both the research library and Agent from their mobile devices.
 And to further enhance the usability of the solution, the team also developed an integrated, real-time performance dashboard and reference glossary to complement the library.

 **Results story**